hapijs/joi/API.md

 - `options` - optional settings:
     - `allowUnicode` - if `true`, Unicode characters are permitted.
 Defaults to `true`.
     - `ignoreLength` - if `true`, ignore invalid email length errors.
 Defaults to `false`.
-    - `minDomainSegments` - Number of segments required for the domain.
+    - `minDomainSegments` - number of segments required for the domain.
 The default setting excludes single segment domains such as `example@io` which is a valid email but very uncommon.
 Defaults to `2`.
+    - `maxDomainSegments` - maximum number of allowed domain segments.
+Default to no limit.
     - `multiple` - if `true`, allows multiple email addresses in a single string, separated by `,` or the `separator` characters.
 Defaults to `false`.
     - `separator` - when `multiple` is `true`, overrides the default `,` separator.
 String can be